benjymous/annotations/sandman/sandman.55.md

 page 9 panel 3: Similar to stories of people starting work in ship's engine rooms being sent to find a left-handed monkey wrench.
            panel 8: A story within a story within a story...

+Page 12 panel 4: Ironic that Scutt's family should have to hang him (albeit about the chest) in order to prevent him from being hung (from the neck).

 page 14 panel 3: All but the very newest readers will recognize this as Dream's wayward brother, Destruction.